Seagather/Marshal-Fitness-Arena/README.md

 ## Further Testing

 * All links were tested.
 Internal links all work.
 External links all work and open in new window.
-* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* The Website was tested on Google Chrome, Internet Explorer, Firefox, Microsoft Edge and Safari browsers.
-* The website was test run on a variety of devices such as Desktop, Laptop, iPhoneXR, Samsung Note3 & Nokia.
+* The website was test run on a variety of devices such as Desktop, Laptop, iPhoneXR, Samsung Note3, Samsung Tab2 & Nokia.
 * The site was test run by friends and colleagues for possible user experience issues and bugs.
 * All the pages are responsive on all screen sizes.
 * The call to action buttons links as expected and the modal form pops up with all the input components validated.
 * Each submit button further triggers a second modal with a post-feedback success message and the feedback modal can also take you back to homepage upon clicking the web logo.
-* The Email and Phone at each footer "contact details" are clickable for users.
+* The Email and Phone number at each footer "contact details" are clickable for users.
 * All Codes were validated through the Markup Validator to erase syntax error.

 ## Bugs

-* The initially plan was to use video display as homepage but because of the inability to stop/disable the video without using Javascript, I had to recourse to using hero image as homepage.
+* The hero image tends to display with a lower horizontal scrollbar on Microsoft Edge browser.
 * The homepage is not properly displaying on iPhoneXR.
 The call to action button shifts towards the left with an opening gap between the contact details.
 * The navbar toggler was not displaying properly initially, I fixed this by setting the margin to mr-4 and created a fixed size for it.

+## Removed features

+* The Initially plan was to use video display as homepage but because of the inability to stop/disable the video without using Javascript.
+  This feature was unattainable without Languages outside the scope of this project.
+I had to recourse to using hero image as homepage.

 ## TECHNOLOGIES
 **Languages:**